Financing Your ADU: Options and Considerations

 • Loan terms comparing fixed versus variable rates

-• Lender experience with ADU and modular construction
+• Lender experience with ADU and construction

 • Down payment amounts and impact on liquidity